 About DXOMARK Display tests: For scoring and analysis in our smartphone and other display reviews, DXOMARK engineers perform a variety of objective and perceptual tests under controlled lab and real-life conditions.
 This article highlights the most important results of our testing.
 Note that we evaluate display attributes using only the device’s built-in display hardware and its still image (gallery) and video apps at their default settings.
-(For in-depth information about how we evaluate smartphone and other displays, check out our article, “How DXOMARK tests display ” and “A closer look at DXOMARK Display testing.”)
+(For in-depth information about how we evaluate smartphone and other displays, check out our articles, “How DXOMARK tests display ” and “A closer look at DXOMARK Display testing.”)

 In one regard, the One Plus 8 Pro was especially notable — it was quite readable in direct sunlight, a rarity among all smartphones.
 (But our engineers dispute the OnePlus claim that the smartphone can produce 1,300 nits, as they found its output notably lower than that.)
 In general, the display had issues with consistency across the screen in displaying both brightness (with lowered marks for darker areas around the edges and the notch) and color.
 The OnePlus 8 Pro showed aliasing (pixelation along curved lines), especially in the gaming use case.
 Frame drops and stutter were numerous in video, but not evident in the gaming use case; but even in video, thanks to the fast refresh rate, these were not very noticeable for the user.